WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 An initial deposit of £300 is taken to start the process for you, which is offset from your personal quotation.
 For the full bespoke service, we will send you hand drawn sketches about a week later for you to consider, bringing all of your ideas to life.
 Once you decide on a chosen design, we will then follow up with computer images and detailed measurements.
 For the semi customised jewellery, it is not necessary to start with the hand sketches as you have already got the design in principle, which needs a little customising, but we will provide the computer designs by email before we head into production.

 For a fully customised ring, we say to allow a minimum of 6 weeks for your commission to be produced once your design has been finalised and around 4-5 weeks for a semi customised design.
-Typically we say between 6-10 weeks, especially during COVID where some services and supplies are still a little bit delayed.
+Typically we say between 6-10 weeks, especially after COVID where some services and supplies are still a little bit delayed.

 Yes.
 Creating your perfect ring shouldn’t be rushed, which is why we have a minimum budget to allow our designers to dedicate time to each ring.
 Our Bespoke Design Package has a minimum spend of £2000 laboratory grown diamond rings, £1500 for Ethica Diamond rings and £1250 for shaped wedding bands, stacking and tiara rings.